finos/perspective/docs/md/python.md

-`PerspectiveManager` offers an interface for hosting multiple `perspective.Table` and `perspective.View` instances, extending their interfaces to operate with the [Javascript library](/docs/md/js.html) over a websocket connection.
+`PerspectiveManager` offers an interface for hosting multiple `perspective.Table` and `perspective.View` instances, extending their interfaces to operate with the [JavaScript library](/docs/md/js.html) over a websocket connection.

 `PerspectiveManager` is required to enable `perspective-python` to